tpascarella/sr50/docs/fi-stages/index.md

 sidebar_position: 1
 ---

-# Stages of FI Overview
+# The 8 Stages of Financial Independence

 Wealth has 8 predefined stages.